snapppay-challenges/sina-kafi/README.md

     - No virtualization.

   - ### Conclusion

     - I think code base is good enough to pass this step.

   - ## Mohammadreza

     agree with Ali's points

   - ### Pros

     - main functionalities are working properly
     - separation of concerns is good

   - ### Cons

     - pagination with URL is the main negative point
     - we can ignore virtualization for this step

   - ### Conclusion

     - He can be a good candidate for our mid-level position

+  - ## Sina

+    - no third party lib has been used for debouncing
+    - namings could be a bit better
+    - seperation of concerns
+    - correct error handing

+    in total : we can continue with him for the next step